jackeys/Power-Armor-to-the-People/Articles/Spawn Levels and Locations.md

 * The vanilla sets shown in italics are actually provided by SweXavier05's Power Armored Enemies mod - they are included here for completeness.

 ### Gunners
 Gunners have access to power armor sets that were previously used by offshoots of the US military.
-They have partially upgraded suits, sporting linings from B to E, and legendary Gunners will often have exclusive power armor sets or paint jobs.
+They maintain and can partially upgrade their power armor for increased defense, and legendary Gunners will often have exclusive power armor sets or paint jobs.

 Level | Power Armor Set | Enemy Type
 ----- | --------------- | ----------